This pane clears float!

 02. Haasl RJ and Payseur BA (2014) Remarkable selective constraints on exonic dinucleotide repeats.
 Evolution, 68: 2737-2744.
 ABSTRACT

 03. Gray MM, Wegmann D, Haasl RJ, White MA, Gabreil S, Searle JB, Cuthbert RJ, Ryan PG, Payseur BA (2014) Demographic history of a recent invasion of house mice on the isolated island of Gough.
 Molecular Ecology, 23: 1923-1939.
-ABSTRACT
+PDF

 05. Haasl RJ, McCarty CA, and Payseur BA (2013) Genetic ancestry inference using support vector machines, and the active emergence of a unique American population.
 European Journal of Human Genetics, 21: 554-562.
 PDF